 Before I continue, a bit of legal housekeeping.
 This post contains affiliate links.
 That means I receive a small commission if you make a purchase using those links.
 Those commissions help to pay the costs associated with running this site so that it stays free for everyone to enjoy.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.

-Think about each system on your sailboat: sails, standing rigging, running rigging, electrical system, ground tackle, steering system.
+Think about each system on your sailboat: sails, standing rigging, running rigging, electrical, ground tackle, steering.
 What are the most likely failures of each system?

 - What if you get a tear in your mainsail?
-How will you repair it so that you can get back to port?
+How will you repair it so that you can either keep cruising or get back to port?

-- What if there’s no wind and your outboard motor fails to start or run?
+- What if there’s no wind and your outboard motor fails to start or run while you’re at an anchorage?
 Can you get it going again with just what you have onboard?

 - What if you lose that gooseneck or tiller pivot bolt overboard?
 Do you have a spare?